aarmey/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

 - Read paper and answer reading questions before lecture.
+- Report for labs 1–4 due Thursday at noon.
 - Asynchronous lecture on statistics

 ## Week 6 (May 2–6)